geekau/mediastack-guide/docs/installation/default-environment.md

 A full list of supported VPN / Wireguard providers can be found on the Gluetun wiki on the right hand side menu: Home · qdm12/gluetun Wiki

-Gluetun also supports custom VPN configurations if you have alternate VPN setups, the docker-compose file has the necessary variables if you need to set up a custom VPN connection, including Wireguard.
+Gluetun also supports custom VPN configurations if you have alternate VPN setups, the docker compose file has the necessary variables if you need to set up a custom VPN connection, including Wireguard.

 VPN_SERVICE_PROVIDER=VPN provider name
 VPN_USERNAME=<username from VPN provider>